FXCM Review and Tutorial 2020

 You can find out more about leverage and using margin in our trading strategies guide.

-FXCM was founded in the UK in 1999 and offers global traders opportunities to access the most liquid markets in the world.
+FXCM was founded in 1999 and offers global traders opportunities to access the most liquid markets in the world.
 The business was taken over by Leucadia Investments in 2015.

-FXCM also have offices in a variety of global locations, including New York, Berlin, Sydney and Singapore.
+FXCM also have offices in a variety of global locations, including Berlin and Sydney.

 FXCM operate more than 130,000 global customer accounts and have received a variety of prestigious industry awards.
 The online platform is used by private traders alongside institutional investors, and the broker also has a number of global affiliates in order to meet customer needs.